moderndatacompany/dataos.info/docs/resources/lens/working_with_user_groups_and_data_policies.md

 # Working with User Groups and Data Policies

-In Lens, you can secure data in logical tables by defining data policies on their dimensions and segments.
-This guide will walk you through the steps to create user groups and apply data policies effectively.
+Lens allows you to secure data in logical tables by defining data policies on their dimensions and segments.
+User groups are used to manage both data access and API scopes, which control access to specific functionalities and endpoints.
+This forms part of the access policy, ensuring users interact only with the data and features they are authorized to use.

+Additionally, this governance extends to the Lens Studio Interface, where access to specific tabs and functionalities can be controlled.
+This setup helps in enforcing granular access controls and permissions, supporting compliance with organizational and regulatory standards.

 ## Creating User Groups